Armand Barnevelt

-Armand Barnevelt (unknown - c.
+Armand Barnevelt (died c.
 7 November 1661) was a Dutch gunsmith.
-He is known for his weapons made in England, which he immigrated to around 1642.
+He is known for his weapons made in England, where he immigrated around 1642.
 He is mostly known as Harman Barnes (or Barne).

 Immigration to England

 Bernevelt is first mentioned in England in the spring of 1642.
 He is noted as living in Lambeth at this time.
 Maps at the time indicate Lambeth was a rural area.
 Barnevelt likely moved there hurriedly, and seeking obscurity, after a possibly fatal explosion of a magazine firearm he made.

 Notable weapons

 Flawed Magazine gun of 1638

 The earliest mention of Armand is on a magazine gun which bears his name, as well as the year 1638.
 This weapon was a breech loading gun which used a turn-off barrel.
 It also featured a magazine in the butt, which the breech end of the barrel could be inserted into.
 A ball and a charge of powder would be loaded into the breech, and the barrel could be removed and screwed back onto the gun.
 While this allowed fast reloading, it was also very dangerous.
 After firing the weapon a few times, the barrel became extremely hot, causing ignition of the powder magazine.
 This is what happened to the gun, as it is missing the lock piece and the butt is damaged.
 The accident was undoubtedly severe, and possibly killed the user.